leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

   - real world educators are already leveraging those types of videos in their in person classes
   - it's like tik tok meets udemy.
 I think it's the responsibility of major players to certify that this is where you can learn something

-*LL - live streaming teaching is already a thing in China, where top teachers can supposedly [earn up to $3mm USD yearly.](https://www.chinadaily.com.cn/china/2017-01/11/content_27920747.htm "China") Givent it's an influencer based market, there's probably a long tail of educators barely making anything*
+*LL - live streaming teaching is already a thing in China, where top teachers can supposedly [earn up to $3mm USD yearly.](https://www.chinadaily.com.cn/china/2017-01/11/content_27920747.htm "China") Given it's an influencer based market, there's probably a long tail of educators barely making anything*

 - How do you square there being too much content online for the passion economy vs the apprenticeship model?
   - in terms of learning something from a creator, that world has arrived
   - in terms of applying to more traditional coursework, there's still a tricky world ahead, and it's a saturated market
   - i believe that we as humans are always going to be in a state of learning
     - students spend all day in school.
-We now see adults doing things like [masterclass](https://www.masterclass.com/ "master") in their free time.
+We now see adults doing things like [Masterclass](https://www.masterclass.com/ "master") in their free time.
     - it'll be interesting if people start using the majority of free time to be a learner

 - What form factors do you find most interesting for ed tech?
   - there's proprietary software in the fitness space that can be applied to the education space
-  - in terms of information management systems, something like [canvas](https://www.instructure.com/canvas/ "canvas")
+  - in terms of information management systems, something like [Canvas](https://www.instructure.com/canvas/ "canvas")
   - I don't think anyone thought that zoom was and education platform until recently.
 Once they figure out privacy issues they'll likely be the largest education provider
   - there's also a lot of free solutions e.g. quizlet that are already popular and continue to grow
   - **in terms of who will win, it will be those who do a great job of onboarding new clients**